maslihov-vlad/TMPS/lab1/README.md

 - Windows 10
 - Python 3.x.x
+- Kotlin
+- Intelij Idea

+To run the kotlin code use Intelij Idea IDE

-To run the code write the following command (using Python 3.x.x):
+To run the python  code write the following command (using Python 3.x.x):
 ```sh
 $  python3 "name_of_file".py
 ```